BellCubeDev/fomod-js/README.md

       > Documents will need to be explicitly decommissioned to prevent memory leaks when using large numbers of documents or allowing users to arbitrarily create them
 * Dependencies on Options (via flags)
     * Options can be used as dependency within the codebase and are converted to a flag dependency when an XML document is produced
-* Automatic Install Optimization (required for technical reasons)

-### Wait, what's this "Automatic Install Optimization" business?

-As someone who used to use Vortex on a slower machine, I've noticed significant performance issues with installers which specified their installs (files and folders to install) directly in the option.
-As such, I've designed a way around this—using conditional installs.
-In combination with dependencies on options, this will have no impact on the functionality of your existing FOMODs and is entirely safe to use.
-The only noteworthy downside is the readability of the resulting XML.

-Unfortunately, due to complications with how installs are represented on a technical level, there is currently no option to use the Files option directly.
-This likely will be addressed in a future release of the library.

-> [!NOTE]
-> This feature is not yet available.
-This will be available before the first stable release.

 <br>